-The layout of the subdivision, including size, width, shape and orientation of the proposed lots are appropriate for the location of the subdivision considering the recommendations in the Master Plan for a walkable residential development with an emphasis on environmental protection.
-The lots also comply with the dimensional requirements for the RNC Zone and the development standards of the Clarksburg West Environmental (CWE) Overlay Zone as specified in the Zoning Ordinance (Table 1).
+The layout of the subdivision, including size, width, shape and orientation of the lots is appropriate for the location of the subdivision considering the recommendations in the Master Plan for a walkable residential development with an emphasis on environmental protection.
+The lots also comply with the dimensional requirements for the RNC Zone and the development standards of the Clarksburg West Environmental (CWE) Overlay Zone as specified in the Zoning Ordinance.